Helen Elsie Austin: Assistant attorney general

-DC, Deltas, and Baháʼís
+Deltas, and Baháʼís

 She started serving on the national legal advisory committee for the Baháʼí Faith.

-By September she had moved to Washington, DC.
+By September she had moved to Washington, D.C.
 Over the next several years, she handled federal legal matters for the Office of Emergency Management and the National Labor Relations Board.
 In addition, she later served the city of Washington as advisor and as Recorder of Deeds.
 She was a legal advisor to the District of Columbia government in 1939 and next served as legal advisor to the Office of Price Administration, one of the New Deal agencies.

 She also took on a leadership role with Delta Sigma Theta, being elected as the 8th president of the Delta Sigma Theta sorority in 1939; she was re-elected, serving until 1944.
 She also contributed to a Phi Beta Sigma national essay contest, and more meetings.

 Austin addressed the Baháʼí national convention of the spring of 1940. and the 1940 US Census marked the monthly income for each mother and daughter earning circa $2400 recorded in Cincinnati - about $42k in 2018 dollars.

 In 1941 she participated in a free legal aid bureau of the National Bar Association in January.

 She led a youth class at Louhelen Baháʼí School in Michigan in July.

 Women in the law were still so few that by 1941, Austin was counted among the first 58 women lawyers in the US.
 About 1941 she taught at the Robert H. Terrell Law School, becoming the third black woman to teach law in the US.